Soumitra-Mandal/Live-Score-Updater/README.md

 The backend server will start and listen for incoming requests.

-To update scores, follow the [Sample Request](sampleRequest.json) and send a request to:
+To update scores, follow the [Sample Request](samples/sampleRequest_UpdateScore.json) and send a request to:

+POST /update_score

+To update live feed, follow the [Sample Request](samples/sampleRequest_LiveFeed.json.json) and send a request to:

-POST /update-score
+POST /live_feed

 ### Frontend Development